TYPO3-Initiatives/structured-content/Documentation/ContentBlocks/ContentBlockRegistration.md

 * define the editor interface of exactly one content block
 * define all the fields and their position in the editing interface

+The field types for the EditorInterface.yaml are heavily inspired by the [Symfony field types](https://symfony.com/doc/current/reference/forms/types.html) and will be mapped to TCA.
+See [here](FieldTypeMapping.md) for the mapping overview.

 ### ContentBlockIcon.(svg|png|gif)